Alarm over silica exposure among tunnel and construction workers

 Full face piece air hose type.

-“If the user cannot fit the mask correctly and ensure a suitable facial seal they run the risk of exposure to the airborne contaminant,” Rodgers said.
-Rodgers added that fit testing a respiratory protection mask is also critical, as per the Australian Standard AS/NZS1715:2009 .
+Lastly, “If the user cannot fit the mask correctly and ensure a suitable facial seal they run the risk of exposure to the airborne contaminant,” Rodgers said.
+Additionally, Rodgers explained that fit testing a respiratory protection mask is also critical, as per the Australian Standard AS/NZS1715:2009 .

 “This allows the user to easily conduct a quick ‘Negative Pressure’ Fit Check.
 This is a critical part of the user’s start up or pre-work check they must carry out to ensure they are protected adequately every working shift,” Rodgers said.